 While BMW is forecast to triple internet advertising spending in its home market of Germany this year to 1.3 million euros, it is still outspent by Audi’s 3.3 million euros and Mercedes-parent Daimler’s 3.7 million euros, according to research by Nielsen Holdings N.V.

 Those figures are dwarfed by TV spending, which totaled 12.3 million euros for Daimler and 10.3 million euros for Audi, according to Nielsen, the New York-based research company.
 BMW gets by with just 3.5 million euros for TV ads.
 The continued dominance of TV and General Motors Co.
-(GM)’s move to scrap ads on Facebook (FB) reflect the web’s limits.
+(GM:US)’s move to scrap ads on Facebook (FB:US) reflect the web’s limits.

 “Automakers all have work-horse marketing, where they just run a ton of TV commercials,” said Nick Parish, editor of New York-based advertising quarterly Contagious Magazine.
 “They’re getting to the point with social media where some of that can help supplement it, but it’s not carrying the load yet.”